1. The census’ racial definitions have fluctuated wildly over time.

 2. The census is enshrined in the U.S. Constitution.

 Article 1, Section 2 of the U.S. Constitution calls for an “enumeration” to be made of the populace “within every subsequent term of 10 years.”
 In some ways, this idea was nothing new.
 The ancient Babylonians, Chinese, Egyptians and Romans all conducted censuses, as did William the Conqueror, who in 1086 inscribed info about England’s landowners into the so-called Domesday Book.
 Censuses are even mentioned in the Bible.
 However, the United States was one of the first modern countries to count all of its citizens and not just, say, military-age males.
 It was also the first country to constitutionally mandate a regular census and the first to use the census for apportioning political power.
 To this day, the number of seats each state holds in the House of Representatives depends entirely on census results.

 3. Federal marshals used to carry it out.

 Though best known for witness protection and hunting fugitives, U.S. marshals were also required by an act of Congress to count the inhabitants in their respective districts.
-As result, they hired roughly 650 assistants for the first census in 1790 and sent them door-to-door, more often than not in extremely rural terrain.
+As a result, they hired roughly 650 assistants for the first census in 1790 and sent them door-to-door, more often than not in extremely rural terrain.
 Assistant marshals continued in this role for nearly a century.
-But in 1879, concerns over the census’ inefficiencies at last prompted Congress to replace them with specially trained enumerators.
+But in 1879, concerns over the census’ inefficiencies, at last, prompted Congress to replace them with specially trained enumerators.
 Congress then further professionalized the count in 1902 by creating a permanent government agency, the U.S. Census Bureau.